 We could see the CSR has become virtually synonymous with globalization and transnationality.
 Many CSR initiatives have domestic origins and some of the central works of modern-day CSR focus on businesses' domestic, not their transnational or global responsibilities.
 The field's preoccupation with the international and global has led to a conspicuous omission: national-level CSR efforts have received little attention to date.
 National CSR provides a relatively strong test of world society theory: it is not evident a priori that national responsible business organizations have anything to do with world society or global culture (Kinderman, 2015).
 Whereas world society "transcends particular national states and societies" (Meyer, Pope, and Isaacson, 2015), national CSR associations are national level, responsible business groups.
 They are attuned to national culture, institutions, and social and environmental concerns.
-Multinational companies are often members in national CSR associations, but, in most cases, the vast majority of member companies are domestic.
-Consequently, national CSR associations are domestically focused; at most, they are hybrids or institutional bridges between the global and the local.
+Multinational companies are often members in national CSR associations are domestically focused; at most, they are hybrids or institutional bridges between the global and the local.